Orlicz-Lorentz premia and distortion Haezendonck-Goovaerts risk measures: Haezendonck-Goovaerts risk measures

-Now, Orlicz premia in general lack the important property of cash-invariance.
+Returning to the classical notion of (monetary) risk measures, Orlicz premia in general lack the important property of cash-invariance.
 It suffices to consider $\phi(t)=t^2$ and $\alpha=0$, so that $\pi_{\phi,0}(X) = E(X^2)^{\frac{1}{2}}$.
 It is surprising that a simple procedure allows to add cash-invariance while preserving the other three properties of coherence.

 \begin{definition} Let $\phi$ be a normalized Young function and $\alpha\in [0,1)$.
 The \textit{Haezendonck-Goovaerts risk measure} $\rho_{\phi,\alpha}:L^\phi\to\R$ is given by

 \end{definition}

 In this definition, we have restricted $\phi$ and $\alpha$.
 The minimal requirement would be that $\alpha \geq 1 -\phi(1)$.
 Indeed, if $\alpha < 1 -\phi(1)$, that is, $\phi^{-1}(1-\alpha)>1$, then it follows from Proposition \ref{p-Orlicz}(b) that, for $x\leq 1$, $\pi_{\phi,\alpha}((1-x)^+)+x = \frac{1-x}{\phi^{-1}(1-\alpha)}+x = \frac{1+x(\phi^{-1}(1-\alpha)-1)}{\phi^{-1}(1-\alpha)}$, so that $\rho_{\phi,\alpha}(1)=-\infty$.
 Thus, in order to have a risk measure, we need to impose that $\alpha \geq 1 -\phi(1)$.
 Since also $\alpha<1$, $\phi(1)$ must be nonzero.
 Hence we can normalize $\phi$, and then $\alpha\in [0,1)$.